'Diving in Lake Lanier probably is one of the most dangerous things I’ve done'

 Deaths in Lake Lanier since 1950's*

-Baggett says most accidents happen on the lake after Memorial Day and taper off once school starts.
+Baggett said most accidents happen on the lake after Memorial Day and taper off once school starts.
 USACE’s goal is to teach water safety to everyone, even the best swimmers and boaters out there.
-Because, they say, you can get in over your head, so to speak, very fast in Lake Lanier.
+Because, they say, you can get in over your head - so to speak - very fast in Lake Lanier.

 "You can get yourself in trouble very quickly," Shivers said.